debraysimon/tpxle-doc/docs/AbeewayRefGuide_2.3/functioning/side-operations/readme.md

 ## Proximity detection

-This feature detects the proximity of other Abeeway devices and reacts according to.
+This feature detects the proximity of other Abeeway devices and reacts accordingly.
 It is particularly useful to monitor the proximity between two people to ensure that the Covid-19 sanity rules are satisfied.

 ## Angle detection